BashfulEagle/Disney-Photopass-Downloader/README.md

 [after]: /images/with_script.png?raw=true "After script is installed"

 ### Known Issues
+* Popup blockers prevent your images from downloading.
+ * Workaround: When the browser notifies you that popups have been blocked, tell it to explicitely allow popups.
 * Firefox prevents this script from opening more than 20 tabs, even if popups are explicitely allowed for the photopass site.
  * Workaround: Use the range function to download photos 20 at a time.
 After you save the first 20, increment the range input and click 'Open' to download the next 20.
 * Images do not contain date/time EXIF information.
 This cannot be altered by JavaScript and thus cannot be modified solely with this Greasemonkey script.
 Try the Linux Python script for those advanced features.